Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/parallax/depthparallax.md

 Once you have configured the general parallax settings for your wallpaper, select your image layer and click on the **Add** button on the right-hand side in the **Effects** list.
 Navigate to the **Depth Parallax** effect and apply it to your layer.

 After you have added the effect, it will be non-functional until you generate a **depth map**.
-You will need to install the **Free Depth Parallax DLC** for this, Wallpaper Engine will ask you to install the DLC if it is not installed.
+You will need to install the **Free Editor Extensions DLC** for this, Wallpaper Engine will ask you to install the DLC if it is not installed.
 Alternatively, you can also import a custom depth map that you generated outside of Wallpaper Engine.
 Click on the **Generate** button to open the *depth map generator*.

 The depth map generator will analyze the depth of the image and will generate a depth map which essentially describes how far away individual parts of your image are, this can then be used to create a 3D perspective out of your 2D image.
 Depending on the resolution of your image and the performance of your computer, generating the depth map can take a few minutes since the underlying process is rather complex.